 Woods Mill Nature Reserve is open throughout the year, with a car park and toilets.
 There is no charge but donations are welcome.

-The Horsebox Cafe is currently closed and will re-open in the spring.
+The Horsebox Cafe is currently closed.